Officer, Victoria: Recreation

 There are various facilities in officer for recreation.
 There are two lighted AFL sporting grounds which also support Cricket.
 There are presently 5 recreational parks for walking and children's playgrounds.
 Dragon Park was voted Victoria's Favourite Playground in 2021.

 Currently under construction as of May 2021 is Comely Banks Recreation Reserve.
 Comely Banks Recreation Reserve is being built next to Bridgewood Primary School, at 125 Bridge Road, Officer.
 The regional sporting hub will feature 4 rectangular pitches for rugby, a pavilion, 2 cricket wickets with provisions for AFL, cricket practice nets, playground and open spaces.
 More information can be found on the Cardinia Shire website.

 Sport

 Officer is home to the Officer Football Club (Rythdale, Officer, Cardinia), which competes in the Outer East Football Netball League.
 They last won the premiership in 2002.

 Retail

-Currently there the major shopping precinct is Arena Shopping Centre.
+Currently the major shopping precinct is Arena Shopping Centre.
 It has a mix of major retail and some smaller commercial outlets including the Officer Post Office, supermarket and restaurants.
 As a newly developed area Officer also has access to the Australian NBN service which has much larger capability for increased network performances.

 Transport

-Officer has its own Officer railway station which is located on the Gippsland line, in Victoria, Australia.
-It serves the south-eastern Melbourne suburb of Officer, and opened on 4 August 1881 as Officer's Siding.
+Officer railway station is located on the Pakenham line in Victoria, Australia.
+It serves the south-eastern Melbourne suburb of Officer, and opened on 4 August 1881.
+The 928 and 926 bus routes also go through Officer.